-Create your own farmhouse decor with this stamped books DIY tutorial using cheap paperback books, chalk paint and rubber stamps.
+Create your own unique farmhouse decor with these DIY stamped books using cheap paperback books, chalk paint and rubber stamps.

 The best part of this craft is you may already have everything you need on hand.
-If not, the supplies are so inexpensive and easily available.
+If not, the supplies are very inexpensive and easily available.

 (I’ve included some affiliate links for your convenience.
 Click here to read my full disclosure policy.)